-This Agreement is designed to facilitate early, proactive, and voluntary mitigation measures to support community relations.
-Well mitigation associated with the Project will be conducted by the District in phases after certain events occur in the development of the Project that trigger funding (the Well Assistance Program).
-The first phase (pre-mitigation) will begin shortly after the Pending Production Permits are issued and will involve investigation and planning.
-The District will work to identify Potentially Eligible Wells (as defined in Section 1.0 below) and conduct diagnostics and evaluations to determine-on the basis of hydrologic modeling, Project proximity, and well data collection-which Potentially Eligible Wells the District believes are reasonably likely to be eligible for mitigation under the Well Assistance Program.
-The District, in its discretion, may deem mitigation to be warranted if it preserves the ability of well owner to continue to access groundwater through its existing well system, commensurate with the well's production capacity (estimated from information in the well's driller log filed with the District or from District-conducted diagnostics), given both the existing well conditions and the estimated Simsboro Aquifer responses to the Project (AP Wells, which are Assistance Program Wells).
-The second phase (mitigation) will involve mitigating AP Wells.
-The mitigation phase will begin once there is either a firm timeline for Permittee exporting at least 10,000 acre-feet per year or once Permittee actually produces over 15,000 acre-feet in a calendar year from the Simsboro Aquifer for on-site use or in aggregate for on-site and export uses.
-The District will apply its technical expertise to create appropriate prioritizations for the Well Assistance Program, based on the details of Project development, including how production and export volumes may change over time.
+Well mitigation associated with thea project will be conducted by the District in phases after certain events occur in the development of thea project that trigger funding (to the District for such purposes under the a Well Assistance Program).
+Agreement.

+The first phase (pre-mitigation) will begin shortly after the Pending Production Permits are issued and phase will involve investigation and planning.
+The District will work to identify potentially eligible wells (as defined in Section 1.0 below) and conduct diagnostics and evaluations to determine-on the basis of hydrologic modeling, project proximity, and well data collection-which potentially eligible wells the District believes are reasonably likely to be eligible for mitigation under the Well Assistance Program.
+The District, in its discretion, may deem mitigation to be warranted if it preserves the ability of well owner to continue to access groundwater through its existing well system, commensurate with the well's production capacity (estimated from information in the well's driller log filed with the District or from District-conducted diagnostics), given both the existing well conditions and the estimated Simsbororelevant aquifer responses to the Project (relevant project ("AP Wells," which are Assistance Program Wells).

+The second phase (mitigation) phase will involve mitigating AP Wells.
+The mitigation phase will begin once there is either a firm timeline for Permittee exporting at least 10,000 acre-feet per year or once Permittee actually produces over 15,000 acre-feet in a calendar year from the Simsboro Aquifer for on-site use or in aggregate for on-site and export uses.accordance with agreement terms, which will provide the District with appropriate funding.
+The District will apply its technical expertise to create appropriate prioritizations for theits Well Assistance Program, based on the details of project development, including how production and export volumes may change over time.
 A substantial portion of mitigation under the Well Assistance Program is expected to occur in the two years before the Project pumping to export at least 10,000 acre-feet/year begins.
 The mitigation phase will also involve responding to well owner concerns, consistent with the procedures set out herein.

-The Well Assistance Program will take into consideration wells that are identified as having preexisting construction deficiencies.
+The District's Well Assistance Program will take into consideration wells that are identified as having preexisting construction deficiencies.
 Program dollars will not be utilized to correct such deficiencies or water quality issues.
 In general, mitigation options will be limited to lowering a pump, replacing pumping equipment, drilling a new well, or providing a connection to an existing public water supply.
-It is anticipated that nearly all mitigation cases will be unique and will depend on the construction and condition of the AP Well and pumping equipment and proximity to the Project.
+It is anticipated that nearly all mitigation cases will be unique and will depend on the construction and condition of the AP Well and pumping equipment and proximity to the relevant project.